7thCrush/sovohjA1/README.md

 ## Notes:

-If you want to repeat a particular random input, you can specify the seed of that run with command line argument "-s <num>".
+If you want to repeat a particular random input, you can specify the seed of that run with command line argument "-s NUMBER".

 If you give "-l" argument, very long test is also run with 1MB input size.